DBSA Scientific Advisory Board

 Bay Area, CA

-“Having lived with bipolar disorder for 10 years, I understand how incredibly isolating and frustrating the challenges of it can be.
+“Having lived with bipolar disorder for 12 years, I understand how incredibly isolating and frustrating the challenges of it can be.
 I have also learned that living with a mood disorder does not have to limit or define us.
-Since first joining the Young Adult Council in 2018, my dedication to DBSA has only grown stronger.
-I have witnessed the impact of our work in creating resources and sharing our own lived experiences.
-As a founding member of the Associate Board, I am thrilled to continue supporting the mission of DBSA.
+Since first joining the Young Adult Council in 2018, my dedication to DBSA has only grown stronger as I have witnessed the impact of our work in creating resources and sharing our own lived experiences.
+Being a founding member and President of the Associate Board, I am thrilled to continue supporting the mission of DBSA.
 Together with help, education, and support, we can instill hope in others with mood disorders that they can lead meaningful lives and even thrive in them.”